rahulnedunuri/cse15l-lab-reports/lab-report-2-week-3.md

 ![](addapple.png)
 - url.getPath().contains("/add") and url.getQuery() are performed to add the query "apple"
-- in this case, the "/add" part of the query is found in the url path so the above lines of code are executed
+- in this case, the "/add" part of the query is found in the url query so the above lines of code are executed
 - the path is split into an array that contains "s" at parameters[0] and "apple" at parameters[1]
 - parameters[1] or "apple" is then added to the list that has the potential to be searched with "/search"